DFPercush/PhysicalQuantity/README.txt

 free/open source, just don't plagiarize

-	PhysicalQuantity is an C++ class library which allows direct arithmetic operations on values including the basic units of distance, mass, time, temperature, and current, as well as any other units derived from these quantities.
+	PhysicalQuantity is an embedded-friendly C++ class library which allows direct arithmetic operations on values including the basic units of distance, mass, time, temperature, and current, as well as any other units derived from these quantities.
 This allows different teams